Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Solution for General Case

-The above observations suggest that we can find a solution to Problem~\ref{problem:maxicons} in a backwards manner from states with the lowest level as follows: \begin{itemize}[leftmargin=*] \item Initially, we start from those AMECs $(\S_i,\A_i)$ with level $0$ and compute the maximum entropy rate we can achieve for this sub-MDP.
-Since each MEC is communicating, we can use the method in Section~\ref{sec:4}.
-For those MECs that are not accepting, we directly define its entropy rate as minus infinity since staying in such MEC implies the violation of the task. \item Once all MECs in $L_0$ have been processed, we move to include transient states in $T_0$.
-This essentially provides an instance of Problem~1 w.r.t.\ sub-MDP $(R_0,A_0)$.
-Since states in $T_0$ are transient no matter what action we take, the only factor that determines the total entropy rate is what MEC with level $0$ they choose to go.
-Therefore, it suffices to solve an \emph{expected total reward} maximization problem, where the reward of reaching each MEC with level $0$ is the computed maximum entropy rate. \item Then we proceed to further consider MECs in $L_1$ in addition to $(R_0,A_0)$, which gives an instance of Problem~1 w.r.t.\ sub-MDP $(\hat{R}_1,\hat{A}_1)$.
-Then for each $(\S_i,\A_i)$ in $L_1$, we still compute its maximum entropy rate if it is accepting and set it as minus infinity otherwise.
-Here we have two possible treatments for $(\S_i,\A_i)$: (i) consider it as a transient part as the case of $T_0$ by solving an expected total reward maximization problem; or (ii) choose to stay in the current MEC.
-Therefore, we need to compare these two alternatives and choose the one with larger reward (entropy rate). \item Once $(\hat{R}_1,\hat{A}_1)$ is processed, we further include $T_1$ to consider the instance of $({R}_1,{A}_1)$, and so forth, until the instance of $({R}_{\texttt{level}(\M)},{A}_{\texttt{level}(\M)})=\M$ is solved. \end{itemize}
+The above observations suggest that we can find a solution to Problem~\ref{problem:maxicons} in a backwards manner from states with the lowest level as follows:

+\textbf{Step 1: }Initially, we start from those MECs with level $0$ and compute solutions for these sub-MDPs.
+Since each MEC is communicating, we can use Algorithm~\ref{alg:cmdpsolution} in Section~\ref{sec:4}.

+\textbf{Step 2: } Once all MECs in $L_0$ have been processed, we move to include transient states in $T_0$.
+This provides an instance of Problem~1 w.r.t.\ sub-MDP $(R_0,A_0)$.
+Since states in $T_0$ are transient no matter what actions we take, the only factor that determines the total entropy rate is what MECs in $L_0$ they choose to go.
+Therefore, it suffices to solve an \emph{expected total reward} maximization problem, where the reward of reaching each MEC in $L_0$ is the computed maximum entropy rate.

+\textbf{Step 3: } Then we proceed to further consider MECs in $L_1$ in addition to $(R_0,A_0)$, which gives an instance of Problem~1 w.r.t.\ sub-MDP $(\hat{R}_1,\hat{A}_1)$.
+Still, for each MEC in $L_1$, we use Algorithm~\ref{alg:cmdpsolution} to compute the maximum entropy rate within it.
+However, here we have two alternatives for each MEC in $L_1$: \begin{enumerate}[(i)] \item consider it as a transient part as the case of $T_0$ by solving an expected total reward maximization problem; or \item choose to stay in the current MEC forever. \end{enumerate} Therefore, we need to compare these two alternatives and choose the one with larger reward (entropy rate).
-Now, we formalize the implementation details of the above idea.
-In Section~\ref{sec:4}, we have shown how to compute the maximum entropy rate for each MEC.
-Here, we consider how to process transient states $T_i$ and MEC states $L_i$ together when we decide to move to MECs with lower levels by a single linear program.